 3. Help employees build their personal brand.

-You can use it as a way to build credibility.
 But not everyone knows how to build a personal brand.
-Don’t just sit back and expect employees to know how and where to start; here are 9 ways to build a personal brand.
+Don’t just sit back and expect employees to know how and where to start; here is our complete personal brand starter kit.

 4. Highlight the people behind the business.